-Development proposals should include road safety by design and an assessment of the proportion of new journeys that could be made through the use of sustainable transport provision - walking, cycling and public transport.
+Development proposals should include road safety by design, arrangements to avoid onstreet car parking and an assessment of the proportion of new journeys that could be made through the use of sustainable transport provision - walking, cycling and public transport.

 How this policy will be put into practice.